|

 directly underneath, across collarbone, either side of v-neck.
 Thin

-with 'Admiral' in royal blue title case lettering on right breast on a
+with 'Admiral' in royal-blue title case lettering at the bottom, all

 - Royal blue shorts,